 The second question to be addressed is how one would implement such joint-responsibilities for mitigating developing country emissions.
-If the arrangement really involves joint-responsibility in the strict sense, then it stands to reason that an implementation would have to be based on a more genuinely collaborative model than mere commitments to provide funding/technology from the one side and to use that funding/technology effectively from the other, which incidentally is why bilateral agreements may be more appropriate in this context.
+If the arrangement really involves joint-responsibility in the strict sense, then it stands to reason that an implementation would have to be based on a more genuinely collaborative model than merely commitments to provide funding/technology from the one side and to use that funding/technology effectively from the other, which incidentally is why bilateral agreements may be more appropriate in this context at this stage in time.